-STATE OF ALABAMA; and MORRIS J. BROOKS, JR., Representative for Alabama's 5th Congressional District,)) Plaintiffs,)) V. UNITED STATES DEPARTMENT OF COMMERCE; and WILBUR L. ROSS, in his official capacity as Secretary of Commerce; BUREAU OF THE CENSUS, an agency within the United States Department of Commerce; and STEVEN DILLINGHAM, in his capacity as performing the non-exclusive functions and duties of the Director of the U.S. Census Bureau, Civil Action No. 2:18-cv-00772-RDP))))))))) Defendants,)) and)) COUNTY OF SANTA CLARA, CALIFORNIA; KING COUNTY, WASHINGTON; ARLINGTON COUNTY, VA; CITY OF SAN JOSÉ, CALIFORNIA; and CITY OF ATLANTA, GEORGIA;))))) DIANA MARTINEZ; RAISA SEQUEIRA; SAULO CORONA; IRVING MEDINA; JOEY CARDENAS; FLORINDA P. CHAVEZ; and CHICANOS POR LA CAUSA;)))) STATES OF NEW YORK; CALIFORNIA, COLORADO; CONNECTICUT; et al.,))) Intervenor-Defendants.)
+STATE OF ALABAMA; and MORRIS J. BROOKS, JR., Representative for Alabama's 5th Congressional District,))) Plaintiffs,) UNITED STATES DEPARTMENT OF COMMERCE; and WILBUR L. ROSS, in his official capacity as Secretary of Commerce; BUREAU OF THE CENSUS, an agency within the United States Department of Commerce; and STEVEN DILLINGHAM, in his capacity as performing the non-exclusive functions and duties of the Director of the U.S. Census Bureau, Civil Action No. 2:18-cv-00772-RDP))))))))))) Defendants,) and)) COUNTY OF SANTA CLARA, CALIFORNIA; KING COUNTY, WASHINGTON; and CITY OF JOSÉ, CALIFORNIA,)))) DIANA MARTINEZ; RAISA SEQUEIRA; SAULO CORONA; IRVING MEDINA; JOEY CARDENAS; FLORINDA P. CHAVEZ; and CHICANOS POR LA CAUSA, ,))) Intervenor-Defendants. ))